Skip to Main Content Skip to Main Site Navigation Skip To Section Navigation Skip to Footer

 A sampling of recent courses and professional development TLC learning designers have completed includes:

-We're headed to Stanford! – In June of 2024, all three of CSI's learning designers have been accepted to attend the 5-day d.school Teaching and Learning Studio.
+We went to Stanford! – In June of 2024, three of CSI's learning designers attended the 5-day d.school Teaching and Learning Studio.
 The Stanford d.school is a design thinking institute with a mission to help people unlock creative abilities and apply them to the world.
 It has become one of the most highly sought-after academic programs at Stanford University, while also offering a competitive application process to invite attendance from educators and designers nationwide.

-At d.school, we are excited to explore the use of design thinking to -
+At d.school, we explored the use of design thinking to -

 • Foster innovation and experimentation, helping us to incorporate diverse ideas into our thinking and application of learning design to instruction.

-• Apply an interdisciplinary approach to an immersive and collaborative experience, working in partnership with faculty and designers from across the country on real-world problems and opportunities we each bring from our respective campuses.
+• Apply an interdisciplinary approach to an immersive and collaborative experience, working in partnership with faculty and designers from across the country on real-world problems and opportunities.

 • Create change inside and outside of the classroom, through a student-first perspective.